You receive a lifetime IUPUI bike permit

 Be sure to check out the Bike Racks Map for a comprehensive view of all bicycle parking locations on campus.

-Please remember to properly display your bicycle permit, and to only park your bike at designated bike racks.
-If you would like to recommend a new bike rack location, please email firstname.lastname@example.org.
+After registering your bicycle, please affix your permit to the frame or front fender.
+Remember to only park your bike at designated bike racks.
+If you would like to recommend a new bike rack location, email@example.com.

 For more information on bicycle storage on campus, please visit the Office of Sustainability's website.